 6. Chartered Investment Counselor (CIC)

 A Chartered Investment Counselor recognizes experts with significant experience as investment and portfolio managers.
-It is a designation that must be applied to and is approved by the Investment Adviser Association.
+It is a designation that must be applied for and is approved by the Investment Adviser Association.
 Candidates must work for an Investment Adviser Association member firm, adhere to a code of conduct and submit references.
-They are held to the standards set under the Investment Act of 1940, meaning they have a legal obligation to work for the best interest of the clients.
+They are held to the standards set under the Investment Act of 1940, meaning they have a legal obligation to work in the best interest of the clients.
 They also must run large accounts and mutual funds and already have a CFA.